Ogier (2026) 16x9

 Citroën took note, offering Ogier a full season in their junior team for 2009.
 He repaid their faith with a maiden podium at Acropolis Rally Greece and continued his momentum into 2010, where a stunning victory at Rally Portugal saw him promoted to the main squad.
 He secured another win in Japan and quickly established himself as a rising force.

 In 2011, Ogier went head-to-head with team-mate Sébastien Loeb, matching the WRC legend with five wins.
-But crashes in Portugal, Australia, and Wales derailed his title bid, leaving him third in the standings.
+However, crashes in Portugal, Australia, and Wales derailed his title bid, leaving him third in the standings.
 When Volkswagen announced its WRC entry for 2013, Ogier was snapped up early, spending 2012 competing in a Škoda Fabia S2000 to stay sharp.
-Few could have predicted just how dominant he would become.

 Sébastien Ogier